jewelsofthought/neshama/site/posts/qkab/cards.md

 </summary>
 <p>

 One with clear vision.
 We don't have any names for the other 5 senses.
 Just an edge here.
 There is the shaman, who walks between two worlds.
 There are many types of shamans: healing with herbs/medicine; soul work.
 They speak of him walking between two worlds.
-That is because she is interacting with the spirit of mother earth (_Shekhina_).
+That is because she is interacting with the spirit of mother earth (_Shekhinah_).
 However, a clairvoyant is one who sees through the speculum into the other world - whether shaman or not.
 A _Mekubal_, is one who studies, empirically, phenomenologically, and theoretically, the other spiritual realms.
 He is generally not interested in the non-spiritual.
 </p>
 </details>